katebeavis/Sinatra-Start/README.md

 # Sinatra Start

-Sinatra start was a tutorial I followed to understand how Sinatra works.
+Sinatra Start was a tutorial I followed to understand how Sinatra works.

 ### Objectives